Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 Tricuspid valve disease is damage to a valve in the heart.
-This valve sits between the upper and lower chambers on the right side of the heart.
-It helps to control the flow of blood from the body to the lungs.
-This valve has 3 flaps that control the direction and flow of blood.
+This valve has three flaps that control the direction and flow of blood from the body to the lungs.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and past health.
+You will be asked about your symptoms and health history.
+You may be asked if you have had rheumatic heart disease.
 A physical exam will be done.
-The doctor may hear a murmur while listening to the heart.
+It will focus on the heart.

 Tricuspid valve disease itself cannot be prevented.
 Strep throat can lead to rheumatic fever.
-Treating the infection early may lower your risk of complications.
+Treating the infection early may lower the risk of problems.

 American Heart Association